 Celebrate Good Times

 How well did Chris Kirk celebrate his win at The Sentry?
 We turn to the C.E.L.E.B.R.A.T.I.O.N.
-Scale is back!
+Scale

 Here's a quick reminder of how THE C.E.L.E.B.R.A.T.I.O.N.
 SCALE works: Using 11 different criteria, each rated from 1-10, we come up with a comprehensive score that can be used as a measure of excellence and a comparison to past and future celebrations.
 The criteria:

-Crowd Work - When you win, are you a man of the people, saluting the folks outside of the ropes?
+Crowd Work: When you win, are you a man of the people, saluting the folks outside of the ropes?

-Interview - The victory interview; how well did they execute?
+Interview: The victory interview … how well did they respond?

 1. Crowd Work